|

 Scott Wilds, CG

-Scott Wilds, CGScott Wilds, CG, has been an avid genealogist for fifty years.
-A part-time professional, he is currently genealogical consultant to the Penn and Slavery Project at the University of Pennsylvania.
+Scott Wilds, CG, has been an avid genealogist for fifty years.
+He is currently genealogical consultant to the Penn and Slavery Project at the University of Pennsylvania.
+He has been an instructor in several SLIG courses, including those on African American research and certification.
+In 2023, he and LaBrenda Garrett-Nelson, JD, LLM, CG, CGL, FASG, vetted enslaver lineages for the Reuters investigative series, Slavery’s Descendants: The Ancestral Ties to Slaveholding of Today’s Political Elite (https://www.reuters.com/investigates/special-report/usa-slavery/).
 His lineage of three generations of an African American family, from West Africa to the Great Migration, is on the Board for Certification of Genealogists’ Learning Center website, and he has published in the New York Genealogical and Biographical Record.
-Board-certified since 2017, Scott is a BCG trustee and treasurer.
+Board-certified since 2017, Scott is a BCG trustee.
 For the last twenty years, much of his research has focused on Darlington County, SC.
-His website, https://scottwilds.com/, contains abstracts of slave-related deeds and other documents from the Darlington County deed books, indexes to ration books and medical records from the Freedmen’s Bureau field office in Darlington, and other resources.
-He has spoken at South Carolina Genealogical Society Summer Workshops on using estate and equity records in African American research, records of the Freedmen’s Bureau, and other topics.
+His website, https://scottwilds.com/, contains abstracts of slave-related deeds and other documents and includes indexes to ration books and medical records from the Freedmen’s Bureau field office in Darlington.
 A native of Memphis, Tennessee, he has a master’s degree in American Civilization from the University of Pennsylvania and was an associate editor of the Papers of William Penn.

 Ari Wilkins

-Ari was recently awarded the Lloyd Bockstruck Distinguished Service Award by the Dallas Genealogical Society for her outstanding contributions to the genealogical community on a national level.
+In 2023, Ari was awarded the Lloyd Bockstruck Distinguished Service Award by the Dallas Genealogical Society for her outstanding contributions to the genealogical community on a national level.
+Ms. Wilkins is also a fellow of the Texas State Genealogical Society.

 Ari speaks on a variety of genealogical subjects and specializes in African American research.